thunderBiscuit/blog/posts/gpg-part1.md

 outputs a new file in the same directory called `message.txt.gpg` that contains the signature _and_ the original message.
 The message is not encrypted.
 Anyone can retrieve the message from the file, whether they verify the signature or not.

-Notice that the signed file in `.gpg` format, a binary format.
+Notice that the signed file is in `.gpg` format, a binary format.
 This can make it inconvenient to look at or share (try `cat message.txt.gpg` to see what I mean).
 Another very common way to save the file is in ASCII-armor format using the `--armor` command like so:

 ```shell
 gpg --sign --armor message.txt